nerdschoolbergen/build-and-deploy/exercise-2/README.md

 ```

 - :book: `npm ci` installs all project dependencies.
 This command is similar to `npm install`, except it's meant to be used in automated environments.
-- :book: `npm run build` creates a `build` directory with a production build of your app.
+- :book: `npm run build` creates a `dist` (abbriviation for "distribution") directory with a production build of your app.

 :bulb: These commands are specific to the app we are building.
 If you need to build another type of app (Python, .NET, Java, etc.) in your pipeline, you need to use different build tools and commands.